SoCal Aviation Association

 Mentorship Success Stories

-If you are on the fence about whether or not you may need or want a mentor to guide you towards a career in aviation check out the following success stories from some of our mentee.
+If you are on the fence about whether or not you may need or want a mentor to guide you towards a career in aviation, check out the following success stories from some of our mentees.
 The guidance, support and knowledge your mentor will offer you is invaluable.
-Like most industries networking and relationships are key factors to discovering job opportunities, your mentor will assist you in finding these opportunities throughout their network.
+Like most industries, networking and relationships are key factors to discovering job opportunities.
+Your mentor will assist you in finding these opportunities throughout their network.

 Catrina Capistrant - Pilot